-The cost of an initial assessment is £100.
-An initial assessment typically lasts up to 2 hours and helps me to establish how I can help based on your therapeutic needs and goals.
+The cost of an initial meeting is £100.
+These session typically last up to 2 hours and help me to establish how I can help based on your therapeutic needs and goals.

 Following an initial assessment I may recommend a course of further sessions.
 The cost of each session is £80 for individual therapy or £100 per session for couple and family therapy.
 A therapeutic session lasts 50 minutes and we would usually meet at the same time every week.
 Although face to face sessions are preferable, I also offer FaceTime and phone sessions.

 Payment for sessions